 In 2019, the team first revealed that how age-related hyperinsulinemia-a prediabetic condition-links to dementia and AD at cellular level.
-This study illustrated how metabolic responses initiated at the peripheral alters the fuel metabolism in the brain which consequently causes accelerated aging and functional decline of neurons (Chow et al., Nature Neuroscience, 2019).
+This study illustrated how metabolic responses initiated at the peripheral alters the fuel metabolism in the brain which consequently causes accelerated aging and functional decline of neurons (Chow et al..
+Nature Neuroscience.
+2019).

-(From left) Ms. Jacquelyne Sun (PhD student), Prof. Hei Man (Kim) Chow, Prof. Kin Ming Kwan and Mr. Michael Lau (FYP)
+Chow, Prof. Kin Ming Kwan and Mr. Michael Lau (FYP)

-More recently in 2023, the team studied how alcohol (i.e., ethyl alcohol) drinking leads to irreversible and persistent changes in brain cells that last even after alcohol abstinence.
+changes in brain cells that last even after alcohol abstinence.
 The study revealed that metabolism of ethyl alcohol in neurons directly alters their physiological metabolic network and cross-talks to aspects related to genome integrity, DNA-damage response and cellular senescence.
 As a metabolite, ethanol oxidation immediately yields acetaldehyde in neurons, which subsequently leads to a cascade of genomic stress and DNA damage.
 Accumulation of unrepaired DNA damage is associated with poorer cognitive and memory functions, even after a brief period of alcohol abstinence (Sun et al., Aging Cell 2023).